-It was Valencia, summer 1972: my first time in Spain (it now seems odd that I had already sat my Spanish A Level).
+It was Valencia, July 1972 and blazing hot: my first time in Spain (it now seems odd that I had already sat my Spanish A Level).
 I was on a three-week language course organised by Liverpool Poly, as it then was, and there were school students from all across the UK.
 One was at Eton, another was from Ilford; they were both equally exotic to me.
 Spain was a very different country back in the day: patrolled by armed police and rather poor and backward in my eyes.
 Despite Valencia being a major city you had the impression you were the first foreigner they’d ever come across.
 Exciting but scary.

 I’d been there all of two days before I fell for a Northern Irish girl.
 I noticed a pretty blonde during our morning breaks at the university, but couldn’t think up an excuse to start a conservation.
 One night at a fiesta, I and the other lads I was with ran into a bevy of girls we recognised as fellow students on the course and, under the pressure of the moment, I came out with “Would you like to join our group?”
 It was excruciating, even at the time, but I had learned from experience that if you didn’t ask, you didn’t get.
 The Irish girls came over to say hello, and I started talking to Jan before anyone else could get in.